rte-france/structural-french-grid-data-with-detailed-topology-time-series/README.md

   - Actual generation by generating unit : https://data.rte-france.com/catalog/-/api/generation/Actual-Generation/v1.1
   - ENTSO-E Transparency platform - Cross-border physical flows : https://transparency.entsoe.eu/transmission-domain/physicalFlow/show

-## Author
+## Authors

+- Selim Ben Turkia: developper for crunching and cleaning datas from the source database
+- Camille Pache: manager of this publication project
-- Selim Ben Turkia : publication of the dataset and documentation
+- Boris Dolley: publication of the public dataset

+## Roadmap

+20241220: Publication of the first 2 months (2021, January and Febuary)
+20250330: Publication of the total dataset (2021, 2022 and 2023 = 36 months)